srmadrid/zml/README.md

 ## Warning

-This library is in the early stages of development and is not yet ready for use.
+This library is in the early stages of development and might return incorrect results.
 Breaking changes are to be expected every commit, and only the most basic functionality is currently implemented.

 ## Current Features